thabo104/appstore-alexa-docs/_includes/content/english/fire/fire-app-builder-customize-analytics-tags.md

     }
     ```

-    The values on the right map to the analytics tags in `AnalyticsTags.java`.
-The values on the left map to the new values for the tags.
+    The values on the left map to the analytics tags in AnalyticsTags.java.
+The values on the right map to the new values for the tags.

-    If you add a tag that is not customizable, you will see a warning in the logs indicating that it cannot be customized.
+    If you add a tag that is not customizable, you will see a warning in the logs indicating that the tag cannot be customized.
 The customization will be ignored.